A Plunge into Community Engaged Buddhism

 “If you are unable to find the truth right where you are, where else do you expect to find it?”

-The program, which lasts either one or two years depending on your path, links together Zen Peacemaker training, contemplative practices, online study, and local service projects that help you address the forms of suffering related to being poor and/or marginalized.
+The program, which lasts either one or two years depending on your path, links together Zen Peacemaker training, contemplative practices, online study, and local service projects that help you address suffering related to being poor and/or marginalized.
 You may be a caring neighbor, nonprofit worker or volunteer, a donor or a board member, a chaplain, sangha leader or steady practitioner.
 You do not need to have a formal background in Zen; however, you should have an established spiritual practice.
 Study group members are from diverse backgrounds and together we will form and maintain a practice and support network that is wide, varied, ongoing and global.

 Three Tenets Training: Not Knowing, Bearing Witness, Taking Action